tutek1/DTLabs/03_Platformer2D/lab03.md

 ## TileMapLayer
 Duration: hh:mm:ss

 With the tileset set up, let's learn how to use it.
 A `TileSet` can be used in a `TileMapLayer`.
 There can be multiple layers in a scene.
-This is useful when you, for example need:
+This is useful when you need for example:
 - A background below all terrain
 - Decoration on top of the terrain
 - etc.